ahmedomar11345/ahmedomar11345/README.md

 # 👋 Hi, I’m Ahmed Omar

 ### 💼 Penetration Tester | Bug Hunter | Software Engineer
-### 👨‍💻 Backend Development (.NET) | Cyber Security Enthusiast
+### 👨‍💻 Backend Developer (ASP.NET Core) | Cyber Security Enthusiast

 ---

 - 🛡️ Specialized in penetration testing, bug hunting, and ethical hacking.
 - 🐞 Bug bounty hunter on HackerOne and other platforms – always on the lookout for vulnerabilities!
-- 💻 Software engineer with strong experience in backend development using .NET technologies.
+- 💻 Software engineer with strong experience in backend development using ASP.NET Core technologies.
 - 🛠️ Interested in automation, security research, and developing security tools.

 ---